bjd2385/threatstack-rule-manager/backend/README.md

 ### API

 Running the container starts the Flask-based API.
 Please view the [public documentation](https://documenter.getpostman.com/view/8527107/TzXtHfYj) (via Postman) and import the Postman library (in [postman/](postman/tsctl%20backend%20Flask%20API.postman_collection.json)) to test requests against the API directly.
-Or, start the front end container to interact at a higher level with the API.
+Or, start the frontend container to interact visually with the API.

 ### FAQs

+#### How is drift between local and remote (platform) state tracked?

+The state file (by default, `~/.threatstack/.threatstack.state.json`) tracks local organization changes to rules, rulesets and tags.
+Its contents can be interpreted as a minimal number of requests to bring remote state into sync with local state.
+This state file is flushed upon pushing local changes.
+You can view local change with `tsctl --plan`.

 #### What does the local state directory's structure look like?